pgvector/pgvector-elixir/README.md

 end
 ```

-Run the migration
+Run the migration:

 ```sh
 mix ecto.migrate
 ```

-You can now use the `vector` type in future migrations
+You can now use the `vector` type in future migrations:

 ```elixir
 create table(:items) do